 Wear and tear

-If a car is returned at the end of a lease agreement with significant wear and tear, the lessee is responsible for repair and replacement costs.
+If a car is returned at the end of a lease agreement with excess wear and tear, the lessee is responsible for repair and replacement costs.
+This can add up to big out-of-pocket costs to you.

 Payment terms and penalties

-The choice between leasing and buying boils down to what you think works best for you and your finances.
+The choice between lease payments and buying boils down to what you think works best for you and your finances.

 When you lease a car, you are essentially paying to borrow a vehicle that you don't have an ownership stake in.
 This is similar to renting an apartment.
 However, if you're not looking for ownership, leasing may be right for you.